Wyntuition/bio/README.md

 Wyn is currently a managing consultant & senior developer with [Excella Consulting](https://excella.com).
 He has extensive experience in various industries with the analysis, design and implementation of software, largely with web-based applications on .NET & JavaScript technologies.
 He also works heavily with DevOps, cloud and container-based approaches.
 He strives to be a good software craftsman using XP practices, continuous integration, and Agile.
-He enjoys being involved in the community and has spoken various events around the region, conducted hands-on workshops and contributed to open source.
+He enjoys being involved in the community and has spoken at various events around the region, conducted hands-on workshops and contributed to open source.
 He is a co-coordinator of the Tech Talk DC User Group and a former coordinator of the ALT.NET DC user group.

 Lately, Wyn has been working in Angular, and has been deep diving into ASP.NET Core and Docker.